51 evacuees from Afghanistan arrive in Uganda at US request

 Uganda has long been a ally of the U.S., especially on security matters in the region.

-But some activists and opponents of President Yoweri Museveni, who was reelected in January, say the arrangement with the U.S. is problematic because it appears blind to allegations of rights abuses and bad governance in a country that has never had a peaceful transfer of power.
+But some activists and opponents of President Yoweri Museveni, who was reelected in January, say the U.S. arrangement with Uganda is problematic because it appears blind to allegations of rights abuses and bad governance in a country that has never had a peaceful transfer of power.

 Follow AP’s Afghanistan coverage at https://apnews.com/hub/afghanistan